 You have likely heard the expression “consistency is key” in quite a few different scenarios.
-And for good reason: whether when learning something new, breaking a bad habit, or even when navigating certain situations, like the pandemic, consistency is key in just about everything.
+And for good reason: whether we're learning something new, breaking a bad habit, or even when navigating certain situations, like the pandemic, consistency is key in just about everything.
 In my role as a social media specialist at DMA Solutions where I manage the social media presence for several brands daily, consistency is certainly key.

 There are plenty of reasons why consistency in a social media strategy is a must, but as social platforms become even more crowded with users, brands, and content, consistency is becoming even more important.
 Furthermore, understand that while we advocate consistency in every aspect of your strategy, you can’t confuse consistency with redundancy!
 So if you haven’t yet bought into or even thought about how consistency can help your brand, there’s no time like the present.

 Social media is fast-paced by nature, and content becomes obsolete quickly.
 That’s why posting regularly is so essential: if you go weeks between posts, it’s unlikely that your audience is seeing your message frequently enough for it to be memorable and make an impact.
 Now on the other hand, it’s also true that you don’t want to overwhelm your audience with posts, which can lead them to unfollow or block you.
 We recommend a happy medium: post several times per week (depending on the platform and your audience) and spread posts between social channels.
 It will take a bit of trial and error, but once you determine a posting cadence that is effective for reaching your target audience, stick with it!